paulosman/database-systems/README.md

 ### MIT 6.830 / 6.814 - Database Systems

 MIT has a course on Database Systems available on OpenCourseWare.
-There's not much there, but there is lecture notes that following readings from the famous [Red Book](http://www.redbook.io/).
+There's not much there, but there are lecture notes that follow readings from the famous [Red Book](http://www.redbook.io/).

 * [Course Website - Fall 2010](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-830-database-systems-fall-2010/index.htm)